chirag-sharma72/Beginner-Python/P4- Variables and Data Types.md

 ```python
 print("Hello World!")
 ```
 What we did here is printing a string.
 Another way to accomplish this is by using a variable.
-A variable can be printed as 'print(variable_name)' which prints the value of the variable.
+A variable can be printed as `print(variable_name)` which prints the value of the variable.

 ```python
 # A program to print 'Hello world!'